 31. Dark colored cats aren’t less safe around roads

 It might make sense to assume that a black or mostly black cat will be less visible and therefore more likely to fall victim to a traffic accident.
 A 2001 study indicated this was not the case, however.

-Those of you with outdoor cats will be glad to know that the color of a cat’s coat does not seem to affect how safe it is on the road at all.
+Those of you with outdoor cats or thinking of letting a cat outdoors will be glad to know that the color of a cat’s coat does not seem to affect how safe it is on the road at all.